 The final stop on the tour was Neuschwanstein, Ludwig the Second's most famous castle.
 It is known for, among many things, being the inspiration for Disney's castle at the Magic Kingdom.

 The tour guide on the bus had informed us that it was an "easy 40 minute walk" up the mountain to the castle entrance, and that taking a bus would probably mean waiting almost as long, since the bus schedule going up to Neuschwanstein is oddly intermittent.
 So we decided to brave it.
 The mountain scenery was very nice, but boy was that a brutal climb.
 It took only 30 minutes, but I was worried that I was going to have to put dad down by the side of the road at one point, poor fella.
-We did make it up, with plenty of time to spare for exterior photographs and landscape shots before the tour.
-Half the exterior of the castle is under extensive refurbishment and was covered in scaffolding, but I still managed to get some ok shots from certain angles.

 The tour of the interior of the castle begins with a torturous walk up one of the parapets, into the entrance hall and servants quarters.
 Then a small walk, and another brutal spiral climb into the king's throne room and personal chambers.
 All of the rooms in Neuschwanstein are themed after German myths that the composer Wagner turned into operas -- Sigfried, Tristan and Isolde and Parsifal are the prime targets.
 There may have been more tribute rooms planned, but the castle was never finished.
 Ludwig died mysteriously as a young man of 40 during its construction and all work on the castle immediately ceased.